 If You Have Children, You Have Laundry To Do

-On weekdays, start your coffee and throw a load in the washer.
+On weekdays, start your morning coffee (or in my case tea) and throw a load in the washer.
 After you’re done getting ready, pop the clothes in the dryer and be out the door for the day.
 You’ll come home to clean clothes that everyone can help, fluff & fold in just a couple minutes.

 Robot Vacuums are the Future.
 And The Future Is Now.